Topological insulators and geometry of vector bundles: Charge pumping and topology

-The end states might seem to be an artifact of the dimerized chain, where electrons are locked in the orbitals at the ends.
+The end states in the spectrum of the dimerized pump might seem to be an artifact of this particular protocol, where electrons are locked in the orbitals at the ends.
 What if they will be able to escape once both hopping amplitudes are non-zero?
-Let us consider the second charge-pumping protocol for a finite chain.
-There is a problem: in the absence of periodicity, the Bloch theorem does not apply and one has to diagonalize the $2N\times 2N$ real-space Hamiltonian matrix.
-First, note that the majority of the states will be extended sates that resemble Bloch waves in the bulk (but behave differently near the ends).
-For large $N$, breaking a single bond should not significantly alter the energies of these bulk states.
-In particular, we will assume that the finite chain has the same bulk gap as the periodic crystal.

-We are interested in the states that are localized at the ends of the chain and have energies that lie inside the bulk gap.
-Following Ref.~\cite{Bergholtz2017}, we make a slight modification: we remove a single orbital from the right end, so that the chain ends with orbitals of the $a$ type at the both sides.
-Then we try the following ansatz:
+We will find the answer in the spectrum of the continuous charge pump.